yashkumarsharma/vagrant-selenium/README.md

 ```

-### If you will run Protractor on your physical computer and use Selenium inside the VM , use this address
+### If you run Protractor on your physical computer and use Selenium infrastructure inside the VM , use this address

 ```
 exports.config = {